Texas Health Resources

-Texas Health Resources is one of the largest faith-based, nonprofit health systems in the United States and the largest in North Texas in terms of inpatients and outpatients served.
-The health system includes Texas Health Physicians Group and hospitals under the banners of Texas Health Presbyterian, Texas Health Arlington Memorial, Texas Health Harris Methodist and Texas Health Huguley.
-Texas Health has affiliated with numerous organizations — from all aspects of the health care industry — to better serve the more than 7 million residents of North Texas.
-These relationships, along with other major initiatives and quality programs, are supported by Texas Health's more than 350 points of access, 24,000 employees and 6,000 physicians with active staff privileges, with the collective aim to provide employers and consumers in North Texas with more affordable, high-quality and better-coordinated care.
-Their vision is "partnering with you for a lifetime of health and well-being."
+Texas Health Resources is a faith-based non-profit health system operating in North Texas, United States.
+It provides both in and out-patient care across its network of facilities.
+The health system includes Texas Health Physician's Group and hospitals identified as Texas Health Presbyterian, Texas Health Arlington Memorial, Texas Health Harris Methodist and Texas Health Huguley.

-Texas Health has 29 hospital locations - including acute-care, short-stay, behavioral health, rehabilitation and transitional care facilities - that are owned, operated or joint-ventured with Texas Health Resources along with more than 350 outpatient facilities, satellite emergency rooms, surgery centers, fitness centers, imaging centers and other community access points including Texas Health Physician Group clinics, doctors' offices, sleep medicine clinics, and Minute Clinics.
-In 2020, Fortune magazine ranked Texas Health Resources at number 15 on their Fortune List of the Top 100 Companies to Work For in 2020 based on an employee survey of satisfaction, rising to #7 in 2021.
+Texas Health has 29 hospital locations, including acute-care, short-stay, behavioral health, rehabilitation, and transitional care facilities.
+Texas Health Resources operates, owns or is part of a joint venture across over 350 facilities.
+This includes outpatient centers, satellite emergency rooms, surgery centers, fitness centers, and imaging centers.
+Fortune magazine ranked Texas Health Resources 15th on its 'Top 100 Companies to Work For' list in 2020, based on employee surveys.
+The ranking improved to 7th in 2021.

 History

-Texas Health was formed in 1997 with the assets of Fort Worth-based Harris Methodist Health System and Dallas-based Presbyterian Healthcare Resources.
+Texas Health was formed in 1997, with the assets of Fort Worth-based Harris Methodist Health System and Dallas-based Presbyterian Healthcare Resources.
 Later that year, Arlington Memorial Hospital joined the Texas Health system.

 In May 2016, Adeptus Health reached an agreement with Texas Health Resources in which it rebranded 27 First Choice Emergency Rooms, and all of the FCERs in Dallas–Fort Worth, under the Texas Health name.
-However, the facilities were closed thereafter and the properties sold to other entities.
+However, the facilities were closed thereafter, and the properties sold to other entities.

 Service Area

-Texas Health's points of access serve more than 7 million residents in 18 counties throughout the North Texas region: Collin, Cooke, Dallas, Denton, Ellis, Erath, Grayson, Hamilton, Henderson, Hood, Hunt, Johnson, Kaufman, Parker, Rockwall, Somervell, Tarrant, and Wise.
+Texas Health's points of access serve more than 7 million residents in 18 counties throughout the North Texas region.
+These include: Collin, Cooke, Dallas, Denton, Ellis, Erath, Grayson, Hamilton, Henderson, Hood, Hunt, Johnson, Kaufman, Parker, Rockwall, Somervell, Tarrant, and Wise.

 Texas Health Facilities

 Hospitals

-All hospitals managed by Texas Health Resources, whether solely or via joint venture, are branded as Texas Health followed by the location (unless otherwise specified below).
+All hospitals managed by Texas Health Resources, either independently or through joint ventures, are named 'Texas Health' followed by the location name (unless otherwise specified below).